mlbowser/AKTerrInvCOILib/README.md

 # AKTerrInvCOILib
 This is a COI DNA barcode library for use in metagenomic analyses of terrestrial arthropods in the vicinity of Alaska.
 ## Methods
-Publicly available DNA barcode sequences and corresponding specimen data of arthropods from Alaska, Yukon Territory, British Columbia, and Russa were downloaded from BOLD (<http://www.boldsystems.org/>) on March 15, 2019, yielding 415,779 records.
+Publicly available DNA barcode sequences and corresponding specimen data of arthropods from Alaska, Yukon Territory, British Columbia, and Russia were downloaded from BOLD (<http://www.boldsystems.org/>) on March 15, 2019, yielding 415,779 records.
 Search strings and numbers of records obtained are included below.

 | Search String                             | Records |
 | ----------------------------------------- | -------:|